Online Allocation and Pricing: Constant Regret via Bellman Inequalities: Preliminaries and Overview

 \subsection{Related Work}

-Our work uses benchmarks to bound the performance of the optimal online algorithm, and also for developing good heuristics.
-This has commonalities with two closely related approaches: \paragraph{Prophet Inequalities:} A well-known framework to obtain performance guarantees is to compare against a full information agent, or ``prophet''.
+Our approach has commonalities with two closely related approaches: \paragraph{Prophet Inequalities and Ex-Ante Relaxations:} A well-studied framework for obtaining performance guarantees for heuristics policies is to compare against a full information agent, or ``prophet''.
 This line of work focuses on competitive-ratio bounds, see \citep{kleinberg2012matroid,duetting2017prophet,correa2017posted} for overviews of the area.
 In particular, \citep{correa2017posted} obtains a multiplicative guarantee for dynamic posted pricing with a single item under worst case distribution.
+A related line of work considers the use of ex-ante LP relaxations~\cite{alaei2014bayesian,buchbinder2014secretary} for obtaining worst-case competitive guarantees in online packing problems.
 In contrast, we obtain an additive guarantee for multiple items in a parametric setting.

-\paragraph{Information Relaxations.} MDP information-relaxations, in particular, the framework developed in \citep{info_relaxation,info_relaxation2}, are a fairly general way to create benchmarks, based on endowing \off with additional information, while forcing him to `pay a penalty' for using this information. \citep{info_relaxation,info_relaxation2} use such relaxations in a \emph{dual-fitting} approach, to construct performance bounds for standard greedy algorithms for a variety of problems.
-In contrast, our framework is similar to a \emph{primal-dual} approach: we do not need to identify appropriate penalties, but rather, adaptively construct our relaxations, and derive controls directly from them. \longversion{We compare the two approaches in more detail in Appendix~\ref{sec:inforelax}}.
+\paragraph{MDP Dual Relaxations.} A standard way to get bounds on MDPs is via information-relaxations, which at a high level, create benchmarks by endowing \off with additional information, while forcing it to `pay a penalty' for using this information. \citep{info_relaxation,info_relaxation2} use this in a \emph{dual-fitting} approach, to construct performance bounds for greedy algorithms in different problems.
+In contrast, our framework is similar to a \emph{primal-dual} approach: we adaptively construct our relaxations, and derive controls directly from them.
+We compare the two approaches in more detail in Appendix~\ref{sec:inforelax}.